apostrophecms/apostrophe-astro/README.md

       proxyRoutes: [
         // Custom URLs that should be proxied to Apostrophe.
         // Note that all of `/api/v1` is already proxied, so
-        // this is usually unnecessary
+        // this is usually unnecessary.
+You can also pass
-      ]
+        // a complete route specification object (see the
+        // Astro injectRoute documentation).
+Use Astro 4+ syntax ]
     })
   ],